 |Password||User's password in LDAP directory server.|

-The Authenticate app on iOS and Android uses notifications to simplify the authentication process.
-A mobile app user can disable notifications but must perform an extra step to authenticate using a mobile authentication method.
-After the user sees the Contacting Your Mobile Device screen in the browser, the user must open the app or pull down on the top of the app to manually retrieve the notification to continue the authentication process.
+The Authenticate app uses notifications to simplify the authentication process.
+An app user can disable notifications but must perform an extra step to authenticate using certain authentication methods (such as Approve or Device Biometrics).
+After the user sees the Sending Sign-in Request screen in the browser or is sent a notification as part of a RADIUS flow, the user must open the app or pull down on the top of the app to manually retrieve the notification to continue the authentication process.

 Instruct users what to do if they cannot use their preferred authentication methods.
 This situation may occur for a variety of reasons, for example, if the user lost an RSA SecurID token or FIDO token, or the user cannot locate the mobile phone where the RSA SecurID Authenticate app is registered, or the mobile phone cannot be charged.
 In such cases, several methods are available for emergency access, including SMS tokencode.
-See Emergency Access for more information.
+See Emergency Access for Cloud Authentication Service Users for more information.